actions/setup-ruby/adrs/0049-prebuilt-rubies-at-runtime.md

 The scripts and tooling to build the Rubies will be at `actions/build-ruby` and it will be consumed by the existing action `actions/setup-ruby`.
 Since the capabilities are additive, there's no need to create a `v2`.
 There is no compat break.

-A specific version of a Ruby will be offered as an individual immutable build-ruby repo release similar to how the [actions runner exposes versions](https://github.com/actions/runner/releases/tag/v2.164.0) where each version offers n platforms.
+A specific version of a Ruby will be offered as an individual semi-immutable build-ruby repo release similar to how the [actions runner exposes versions](https://github.com/actions/runner/releases/tag/v2.164.0) where each version offers n platforms.
 This is also similar to [Travis individual versions](http://rubies.travis-ci.org/ubuntu/18.04/s390x/ruby-2.6.5).

+NOTE: semi-immutable means it's desirable to be immutable but it's possible to patch.
+Note that

+Option 1: GitHub GPR Universal Package

+The `actions/build-ruby` repo offers packages for [example](https://github.com/actions/setup-ruby/packages).

+Option 2: GitHub Release

+The `actions/build-ruby` repo offers releases for [example](https://github.com/actions/runner/releases/tag/v2.164.0)

 NOTE: release assets are backed by a CDN

+Offering each version as an individual package / release offers queryable APIs and the ability to convey whether pre-release or not by version using the packaging and release features.

+This is fairly straight forward to come up with a scheme to complete automate with a workflow.

 ### Setup action